This FAQ explains how to use the Alma TXT export method (manual or automated job export via SFTP) to provide holdings data to BrowZine.

 Yes.

-BrowZine supports TXT files that contain one row per portfolio.
+BrowZine fully supports TXT files that contain one row per portfolio.

 Duplicate ISSNs across multiple providers or packages are expected and supported.